 - Work a healthy amount of the mask into the ends of your hair, because that is where your hair is most damaged.

+Have a little leftover avocado?
+It's also great for skin!
 Learn how to use it in a face mask.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2014 healthmunsta